Building Stimfit¶

 This will get you, amongst others:

-In addition, you can install doxygen, python-sphinx (with graphviz and Latex) if you want to build the documentation.
+In addition, install Sphinx and Doxygen if you want to build the documentation.

 [PyEMF] is needed to export figures to the windows meta file format (WMF/EMF).
 EMF is a vector graphics format and can be imported in different Office software including LibreOffice.
 To install it, do: